Flashing Side Marker Lamps

 Crossfeed method

-Vehicles with 2-wire, bulb-type side markers have come from the factory two ways: with the front side marker bulbs wired across parking lamp feed and turn signal feed, which provides a flashing side marker, or wired across parking lamp feed and ground, which results in a non-flashing side marker.
-There's no rhyme, reason, or consistency to which vehicles have what; front side markers may flash with the turn signals, but they're not required to, so it's a matter of automaker whim; the Jeep Wrangler had flashing front side markers until 2004, non-flashing starting in 2005.
+Vehicles with 2-wire, bulb-type side markers have been manufactured with the side markers wired in two different ways: with the front side marker bulbs wired across parking lamp feed and turn signal feed, which provides a flashing side marker, or wired across parking lamp feed and ground, which results in a non-flashing side marker.
+There's no consistency or pattern to which vehicles have what; front side markers may flash with the turn signals, but they're not required to, so it's a matter of automaker whim.
+The Jeep Wrangler, for example, had flashing front side markers until 2004, and non-flashing ones starting in 2005.
+Same vehicle, same side marker lights (same cost to the automaker), just a different decision.
 It's pretty random and arbitrary.
-If your vehicle has two-wire front side markers with filament bulbs, and they don't flash with the turn signals, you can make them do so by moving one wire.
+If your vehicle has filament bulbs in the front turn signals, and two-wire front side markers with filament bulbs in them, and the markers don't flash with the turn signals, you can make them do so by moving one wire.

 Here's how the front parking, turn signal and side marker lights are wired so the side markers do not flash:

-This diagram shows the common "park/turn" bulbs, with a bright turn signal filament and a dim parking lamp filament in the one bulb.
+This diagram shows combination park/turn bulbs, with a bright turn signal filament and a dim parking lamp filament in the one bulb.
 Each filament has its own feed terminal on the bulb base.
-The wiring is the same in systems that have separate bulbs for the parking lamp and the turn signal; the only difference is that the park lamp feed and the turn signal feed go to separate bulbs.
+The wiring is the same in systems that have separate bulbs for the parking lamp and the turn signal; the only difference is that the park lamp feed and the turn signal feed wires go to separate bulbs.

 With this hookup, the side marker lamps are wired exactly like the parking lamps.
 They are always grounded, and they receive +12V whenever the parking lamps are on.
 Therefore, they illuminate steadily whenever the parking lamps are on, and never flash.

-Here's how the system is wired to make the front side markers do double duty as side turn signal flashers:
+Here's how the system is wired to make the front side markers do double duty as side turn signal repeaters:

 When the parking lights are on and the turn signal off, it grounds throught the turn signal filament and illuminates the marker lamp.
 When the turn signal flashes, it interrupts the ground and the marker will flash.
 When the running lights are off, the process is reversed, with the ground being through the filaments of the running light circuit, and the marker will flash in sync with the turn signal instead of alternately.